RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Deprecations and Warnings in This Release
 =========================================

-ROCm Libraries Changes â€“ Deprecations and Deprecation Removal
+ROCm Libraries Changes Deprecations and Deprecation Removal
 -------------------------------------------------------------

 -  The hipFFT.h header is now provided only by the hipFFT package.
 Up to